jcoronel25/search-suggest/README.md

     ```text
     conda env create -f environment.yml
     ```
-    * Depending on your OS run the repective line below to activate the environment needed for the notebook.
+    * Depending on your OS run the respective line below to activate the environment needed for the notebook.
     ```text
     Windows:            activate rec
     macOS and Linux:    source activate rec

     ```
-    * This line will run jupyter lab on your machine making avaialble on port 8888.
+    * This line will run jupyter lab on your machine making it available on port 8888.
     ```text
     jupyter-lab Collaborative_Filtering_Part_1.ipynb
     ```